westerndigitalcorporation/zonedstorage.io/docs/linux/zbd-api.md

 };
 ```

-The header indicates the 512-byte sector from which the report should start and
-the number of zone descriptors in the array following the header.
-A typical use
-of the `BLKREPORTZONE` command to obtain information on all the zones of a
-device is as shown below.
+The header indicates the 512-byte sector from which the report should start as well as  the number of zone descriptors in the array following the header.
+A typical use of the `BLKREPORTZONE` command to obtain information on all the zones of a device is as shown below.

 ```c
 #include <stdlib.h>